Can I receive credit for this opportunity? If so, how much credit will I receive? +

 - 24/7 support in country support with students provided with team contact numbers prior to departure

-Students are requested as a priority to register with Smartraveler as part of the Hacker Exchange enrolment process, which is administered by the Australian Government Department of Foreign Affairs and Trade, prior to departure on a program.
-This allows the government to contact students or find them in an emergency – whether it is a natural disaster, civil disturbance or family emergency.
+Students are requested as a priority to register with Smartraveler (Australia), STEP (USA), etc prior to departure on a program.
+This allows your country's government to contact students or find them in an emergency – whether it is a natural disaster, civil disturbance or family emergency.
 It may also be used to pass on other information, such as important travel advice and updates.

 Your university will also provide you with their own health & safety policies and procedures, as many use risk management vendors (i.e International SOS, Red24, etc).